salsita/prism/docs/custom-matchers/writing-custom-matcher.md

   .toReducer();
 ```

-After compiling and running the application global counter should get updated as you click on the individual counters.
+After compiling and running the application, the global counter should be updated whenever you click on the individual counters.

-For better `Matchers` understanding we strongly encourage you to have a look at [shipped-in implementations](https://github.com/salsita/redux-elm/tree/master/src/matchers) of all the Matchers.
+For better understanding of Matchers, we strongly encourage you to have a look at the [built-in Matcher implementations](https://github.com/salsita/redux-elm/tree/master/src/matchers) shipped as part of `redux-elm`.